Pets Adopted From ARPO

 Please call our voicemail at (317) 774-8292 or email us at firstname.lastname@example.org with any questions.
 It is not necessary to leave a voice message and send an email.
 We check both daily.
 When contacting us about an animal, please provide everything you know about the animal including whether it has been spayed/neutered, is it current on shots, etc.

-Owner surrenders take a lower priority in our system (unless they were originally adopted from ARPO) so we may help the homeless animals first.
-Owners wishing to surrender their animals should post an ad on Petfinder.com or contact the local Humane Society.
-Also, please read the article entitled “Can We Help You Keep Your Pet?”
+Owner surrenders that were adopted from ARPO take priority.
+We can sometimes take other owner surrenders.
+Please read the article entitled “Can We Help You Keep Your Pet?”
 Often people feel they must give up their pets for various reasons.
 In this article, hopefully you’ll find some alternatives and be able to keep your animal.

 Did You Know?